Happy Anniversary (Angel)

-"Happy Anniversary" is episode 13 of the season 2 of the television show Angel.
+"Happy Anniversary" is the 13th episode of the second season of the American television series Angel.
 In it, Angel and the Host must stop a man who wishes to stop time itself after he learns his girlfriend is about to break up with him.
 Meanwhile, Wesley, Gunn and Cordelia attempt to find clients for their new detective agency without Angel.

 Plot

 Wesley and Cordelia, cleaning up their new office, discuss their future as investigators without Angel, and most likely without enough clients to keep their business running for long.
 At the hotel, Angel awakes to the sounds of the Host singing "The Star-Spangled Banner" down in the lobby.
 He tells Angel about a man who came to sing at Caritas, and that when he read the man's aura, the Host was knocked out when he realized the world would be ending.
 Unfortunately, the man left before the Host came around and the Host currently has no idea who or where the man is.

 The man singing at the bar was actually a physicist named Gene Rainey, who is working on a formula to stop time.
 His girlfriend, Denise, visits him and they talk of their plans for their first anniversary.
 Without any other leads on Gene, Angel and the Host check out karaoke bars and are pointed towards the college that Gene attends.
 After an unsuccessful attempt to test his formula, Gene leaves his work area and two Lubber demons emerge from the shadows to alter the formula Gene has been working on.
 Wesley, Gunn and Cordelia mope about their job troubles but Virginia stops by with food, champagne, and a case they can take to earn a lot of money.

 Gene is successful with the initial test of his equipment.
 Angel and the Host check out yearbooks at the college library to look for the name of the man.
 Denise confesses to her friend that she has to break up with Gene because things aren't working out and plans to break up with him that night after sleeping with him.
 Gene overhears this and returns to the lab, dejected.
 While getting directions to Gene and the physics lab, Angel is attacked by the Lubber demons.